 As the year comes to a close, it’s the perfect time to review your auto insurance policy.
-Too many people stick with their same insurer for years just because it’s easy and because the insurer met their needs at one point during their car ownership.
+Too many people stick with their same insurer or limits for years just because it’s easy and because their policy met their needs at one point during their car ownership.
 But your insurance necessities change all the time, and you run the risk of being underinsured or paying too much if you aren’t vigilant about an annual review of your auto insurance.

 So make a New Year’s resolution to make sure you’re getting the best coverage at the most reasonable price for your car insurance.

 Check out our annual review checklist to make sure you find the right insurer for your current auto insurance needs.

 1. Have you purchased or sold a car since your last insurance assessment?

 You want to ensure that all cars are listed on your car insurance, otherwise they might not be included in coverage.
 You and your immediate family can usually bundle your cars’ coverage for a discount.
 Also, if you have purchased a safer or low-risk car, you may be able to get a safety discount on your premium.

 2. Have any of your children reached driving age?

 You want to make sure all of the drivers are listed on your insurance, especially teen drivers.
 Although teen drivers raise your rates, you can sometimes ask about other good-student or safety discounts.
 If someone gets into an accident in your car and they are not listed on your insurance, your insurer will likely not cover any of the claim.
 Make sure all drivers—even if they only take the car once in awhile—are listed on your insurance.

 Read What Happens To My Insurance If I Let Someone Borrow My Car And They Get Into An Accident?